User roles are Identity & Access Management (IAM) roles used to restrict access to the admin console.

 In a larger organization, use this role for the compliance or audit team.

-This role is only available for the Business plan and higher.
 Users with the Auditor role do not count towards the number of Admin users for pricing.

 A Member is a user of your tailnet.
 They cannot access the admin console, but can connect to nodes in your tailnet as permitted by ACLs.

 New users on a tailnet are Members by default.

 There can be multiple Members.
 Personal accounts are limited to 1 Member user.

 Permissions managed by user roles

 |Can access the admin console||✅||✅||✅||✅||✅||✅||❌|

 |Write network configurations, e.g., enable MagicDNS, split DNS, make subnet, or allow a node to be an exit node, enable HTTPS||✅||✅||✅||❌||❌||❌||❌|

 |Read machines, e.g., see machine names and status||✅||✅||✅||✅||✅||✅||❌|